jcjones/aia-chaser/README.md

-# Check whether AIA fetching is necessary for a host
+# Analyze how many hosts in a list require AIA fetching to load

 Requires Go 1.8